Jackson Hole, Wyoming

 - JH is actually a fairly small mountain with only 2,500 acres, which is comparable to one of our home resorts Kirkwood.

 - There is almost no beginner terrain and not that much intermediate.
 Many of the “runs” are actually roads snaking down the mountain avoiding steeper drops.
 This all sounds pretty bad, but in reality the place skis bigger than it is and it’s not as limiting as the stats and map indicate.

-- The lift ticket price also deserves special mention as it was the most we have ever paid.
-With the mandatory $5 charge for the plastic card, and with Holiday pricing, it came in at a whopping $117 per person.
+- The lift ticket price also deserves special mention as it was the most we have ever paid at the time.
+With the mandatory $5 charge for the plastic card, and with Holiday pricing, get your credit card warmed up.
 Ouch!
 We could not find any discount deals anywhere so just had to pay up at the window.

 Take a ride up the tram to the top and make a single run all the way to the bottom if you have upper-intermediate or greater abilities.
 There aren’t many places with that much contiguous vertical drop in one run, and the views at the top are not to be missed.

 For me, it is skiing Alta and Tower 3 chutes.
 They are smooth and very steep and really give you a feeling of accomplishment.
 For AiRung the groomers off the Apres Vous lift first thing in the morning were fantastic.
 Also memorable was the breakfast at Spring Creek Ranch with that spectacular view.